sonocotta/esp32-audio-dock/firmware/README.md

 ## License

-This project is licensed under the Apache License v2.0 License.
+This project is licensed under the Apache License v2.0.
 See the LICENSE file for details.